What do I need to make it work?

 - Go to https://github.com/zackbam/TheEyeHarp and press on the green button “Clone or download” and download the zip file.

 - Unzip it and run the EyeHarpVS.exe in the bin folder.
 That’t all!
 You have the EyeHarp running!
+If you wish to use the EyeHarp as a midi controller and improve the sound quality, you will also need to install loopMIDI virtual midi port and a vst host (more instructions below).
 If you want create a shortcut of the EyeHarpVS.exe in your desktop in order to have easy access.

 How can I control the EyeHarp with my eyes?